alcabon/sfiam/README.md

 ```

 Steps:
-Access Protected Resource: The user attempts to access a protected resource on the Service Provider.
+- Access Protected Resource: The user attempts to access a protected resource on the Service Provider.
-SAML Authentication Request: The SP generates a SAML authentication request and redirects the user to the Identity Provider (IdP).
+- SAML Authentication Request: The SP generates a SAML authentication request and redirects the user to the Identity Provider (IdP).
-Redirect to IdP Login Page: The IdP receives the request and redirects the user to its login page.
+- Redirect to IdP Login Page: The IdP receives the request and redirects the user to its login page.
-Provide Credentials: The user provides their credentials to the IdP.
+- Provide Credentials: The user provides their credentials to the IdP.
-Authenticate User: The IdP authenticates the user.
+- Authenticate User: The IdP authenticates the user.
-Redirect to SP with SAML Response: Upon successful authentication, the IdP generates a SAML response and redirects the user back to the SP with this response.
+- Redirect to SP with SAML Response: Upon successful authentication, the IdP generates a SAML response and redirects the user back to the SP with this response.
-Submit SAML Response: The user submits the SAML response to the SP.
+- Submit SAML Response: The user submits the SAML response to the SP.
-Validate SAML Response: The SP validates the SAML response.
+- Validate SAML Response: The SP validates the SAML response.
-Grant Access: If the validation is successful, the SP grants the user access to the protected resource.
+- Grant Access: If the validation is successful, the SP grants the user access to the protected resource.

+**Note:** Setting up your current SAML SSO integration to work within Salesforce Mobile Applications may require changes to both your Identity Provider (IDP) and Salesforce Organization. **Salesforce Mobile Applications will only work with Service Provider Initiated setups.**  If you currently use IDP Initiated authentication, you need to change to Service Provider Initiated for mobile SSO Best Practice.

 **2. Identity Provider (IdP) Initiated SSO**
 In an IdP-initiated SSO setup, the authentication process is initiated by the Identity Provider.
 Here is the sequence diagram for this flow: